elle-j/thusly/README.md

 <img src="design/code-snippet.svg" width="600" alt="A snippet of Thusly code.">

-Whitespace is semantically insignificant; however, newlines on non-blank lines are significant and denote either the start of a block or end of a statement.
+Whitespace is semantically insignificant; however, newlines on non-blank lines are significant.

 ## Milestones

 - [x] The terminals in the initial [grammar](design/grammar.txt) can be identified from user input via a multi-line file or single-line REPL input and then tokenized.
-  * To try out the tokenizer and get printouts of the tokens produced use [PR #2](https://github.com/elle-j/thusly/pull/2).
+  * To try out the tokenizer in isolation and get printouts of the tokens produced use [PR #2](https://github.com/elle-j/thusly/pull/2) (significant newline characters will be printed as newlines).
 - [x] One-line arithmetic expressions using `number`s (`double`) can be parsed and compiled.
   - [x] Addition (`+`)
   - [x] Subtraction (`-`)